-Polar Bear Dies Of 'Broken Heart' After Separation From Lover
+Polar Bear Tragically Dies Of A 'Broken Heart' After She's Separated From Her Lover

 If you needed reassurance that love exists, look no further than the relationship between Szenja and Snowflake.

 No, those aren't the names of two regular girls.
 In fact, they're two female polar bears who had been together in SeaWorld for over 20 years (which is longer than any relationship I've ever had).

 But with any true romance comes turmoil and heartbreak, which is what PETA believes to be the cause of Szenja's passing.

 Yep, grab your tissues.
 After SeaWorld decided to ship 22-year-old Snowflake off to Pittsburgh for breeding purposes, 21-year-old Szenja couldn't take being apart from her long-time companion.

 The poor polar bear was crippled by Snowflake's absence and ultimately died of a "broken heart" — and PETA isn't too pleased about it.

 “After losing her companion of 20 years when SeaWorld shipped Snowflake to the Pittsburgh Zoo in order to breed more miserable polar bears, Szenja did what anyone would do when they lose all hope, she gave up," Tracy Remain, executive vice president of PETA, said in a statement.